http4k/www/src/website/content/news/http4k-v6-unleashing-the-power-of-simplicity/index.md

 Frontend development however, has gotten a bit out of hand with the complexity of the frameworks and the amount of JavaScript that needs to be written, so we were very interested in the rise of hypermedia frameworks such as HTMX and Datastar as a way to simplify the frontend and to provide an accessible, lightweight experience.
-As such, we've added support for these frameworks in http4k and homed them in a new habitat `http4k-web`.
+As such, we've added support for these frameworks in http4k and homed them in a new Features `http4k-web`.
 These frameworks are well worth a look in the way they keep a lot of server state on the backend and thus open up opportunities to unify logic whilst still providing a reactive experience.
 Of special mention are the possibilities opened up by Datastar's seamless SSE/HTTP fallbacks and the ability to control the flow of reactive data from the serverside.
 Expect more of this in the